make-believe-labs/snack-shop/workshops/testbash-2024/workshop-setup.md

 `git clone https://github.com/make-believe-labs/snack-shop.git`

-Then open the `snack-shop` folder in VSCode, or your favorate IDE.
+Then open the `snack-shop` folder in VSCode, or your choice of IDE.

 ## Run Snack Shop locally with Docker [Recommended]